Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Full Anomaly Results Table

-This table includes rolling mean, rolling standard deviation, z score, and anomaly flag.
+This table includes rolling mean, rolling standard deviation, z-score, and anomaly flag.

 Use it when you need to explain why the dashboard flagged a point.

-## Export Tab
+Export Tab

 Export buttons download results that match your current settings.